Ani: The mosque of Manuchihr

 The mosque is named after its presumed founder, Manuchihr, the first member of the Shaddadid dynasty that ruled Ani after 1072.
 The oldest surviving part of the mosque is its still intact minaret.
 It has the Arabic word Bismillah ("In the name of God") in Kufic lettering high on its northern face.
 The prayer hall, half of which survives, dates from a later period (the 12th or 13th century).
 In 1906 the mosque was partially repaired in order for it to house a public museum containing objects found during Nicholas Marr's excavations.
 Restoration of the mosque started in June 2020.

 The citadel

 At the southern end of Ani is a flat-topped hill once known as Midjnaberd (the Inner Fortress).
 It has its own defensive walls that date back to the period when the Kamsarakan dynasty ruled Ani (7th century AD).
 Nicholas Marr excavated the citadel hill in 1908 and 1909.
-He uncovered the extensive ruins of the palace of the Bagratid kings of Ani that occupied the highest part of the hill.
+He uncovered the extensive ruins of the palace of the Bagratuni kings of Ani that occupied the highest part of the hill.
 Also inside the citadel are the visible ruins of three churches and several unidentified buildings.
 One of the churches, the "church of the palace" is the oldest surviving church in Ani, dating from the 6th or 7th century.
 Marr undertook emergency repairs to this church, but most of it has now collapsed – probably during an earthquake in 1966.